eduardogfma/ruby-on-rails-development-environment/README.md

 ### Using `docker-compose exec` (Alternative)

-For quick, one-off commands, you can still use `docker-compose exec` from your local machine's terminal without attaching your full IDE:
+For quick, one-off commands, you can still use `docker-compose exec` from your local machine's terminal without attaching your full IDE.
+However, for starting the services, always use `./start.sh`.

 ```bash
 # Run database migrations